Modular bridge construction

 -

-What makes modular bridge construction unique?Through standardization, prefabrication, and closely coordinated processes, the STRABAG modular bridge can reduce construction time by up to 50% compared to conventional methods.
+What makes modular bridge construction unique?Through standardization, prefabrication, and closely coordinated processes, the STRABAG modular bridge can reduce construction time by up to 50 percent compared to conventional methods.
 Planning, manufacturing, transport, and assembly are integrated at an early stage so that projects can be reliably prepared and efficiently implemented.

 - Greater predictability in the project workflow